List of Scream (film series) characters: Angelina Tyler

-Angelina Tyler is the actress who plays the role of Sidney Prescott in "Stab 3".
-To win this role, she took part in a talent competition, but she later reveals that she had sex with John Milton, the producer of the "Stab" films, to secure the job.
+Angelina Tyler is the actress who plays the role of Sidney Prescott in Stab 3, taking over for Tori Spelling who declined to reprise her role as Sidney.
+To win this role, she took part in a talent competition, but she later reveals that she had sex with John Milton, the producer of the Stab films, to secure the job.
+Throughout the film, she feigns a sweet and innocent ingenue persona which slowly starts to unravel in the third act.
 While attending the birthday party of Roman Bridger, she is attacked and killed by Ghostface.

-In the original cut of the film, Angelina was a second Ghostface, Roman's lover and accomplice, with the original draft elaborating that she was a former classmate of Sidney from Woodsboro, whose real name was Angie Crick.
+In an early version of the script, Angelina was a second Ghostface, Roman's lover and accomplice, with the original draft elaborating that she was a former classmate of Sidney's from Woodsboro, whose real name was Angie Crick.
 Her motivation was stated as her idolizing Sidney and wanting her fame and attention, thus taking on the role of Sidney in the "Stab" film, and giving Roman's and Sidney's relationship incestuous vibes.
-The idea was later apparently scrapped; however, in the film's director's commentary, Craven confirmed that Angelina was still portrayed as the second killer in the final film, but that the scenes revealing her relationship with Roman (and having captured Milton in order for Roman to execute him) had been cut; Craven elaborated that an earlier scene in the film where Sidney came across Angelina wearing Ghostface gear in her dressing room, which she had passed off as having been taking souvenirs from the set, was Sidney unknowingly having actually caught Angelina in the act of changing into her Ghostface gear.
-Craven furthermore left it ambiguous as to whether Angelina was actually dead (due to her "murder" having occurred offscreen), or whether Roman had betrayed and killed her while she was "wandering off" to get changed into her Ghostface gear.
-Editor Patrick Lussier also discussed the idea in the commentary.
+The idea was later scrapped, Craven mentioning in the film's director's commentary that they couldn't get the studio on board with the idea.
+Editor Patrick Lussier and producer Marianne Maddalena left it ambiguous as to whether Angelina was actually dead due to being dragged off, discussing the idea in the film's commentary.
+They called her death scene "dubious".
 In a subsequent Scream Trilogy DVD boxset booklet, Angelina is not listed as a deceased character from Scream 3.
 This may have just been an oversight, but fans have speculated it is connected to all this other information about the plan to have her as a killer.
+Scream VI, however, lists Roman Bridger as the only Ghostface in the Hollywood killings, implying Angelina wasn't involved at all.